 Oracle Cloud’s Always Free tier is a different class: 4 ARM CPU cores, 24GB of RAM, 200GB storage, no expiration.
 So you can even deploy multiple instances of the agent.

 The tradeoff with Oracle Cloud is setup complexity — the console requires more configuration than a one-click deploy.
 That’s what this guide covers.
-By the end, you’ll have OpenClaw installed on an isolated cloud instance, ready to configure with your preferred AI model and messaging channel.
+By the end, you’ll have OpenClaw installed on an isolated cloud instance, ready to configure with your preferred AI model and messaging channel — and an optional production-hardening walkthrough at the end if you’re keeping the install around for the long haul (closes the public SSH port, exposes the dashboard via Tailscale, tightens Control UI auth).

 What you’ll need: An email address to sign up for an Oracle account, and a credit or debit card for verification only — you won’t be charged.